c6y/Sphere-Builder/readme.md

-# eBoy Spherebuilder
+# Sphere Builder

 Render an isometric sphere with slices.

-The camera's pitch (also called 'tilt'), and the roll can be set.
+The slice count, camera pitch (also called 'tilt'), and camera roll, can all be set.
+Made with Processing.

+### Examples:

 ![Spherebuilder](media/sphere@12@30@0.png)
 *12 slices, camera pitch 30°*